Tennessee Lady Vols Basketball faces Tough Road Test at Mississippi State - Clarksville Online - Clarksville News, Sports, Events and Information

 Knoxville, TN – The Tennessee Lady Vols basketball team (10-6, 3-1 SEC) wraps up a two-game stretch of road contests on Thursday evening, traveling to Starkville to face Mississippi State (15-4, 2-2 SEC).

-The Lady Vols and Bulldogs are set to tip inside Humphrey Coliseum at 6:02pm CT (7:02pm ET) on SEC Network.
+The Lady Vols and Bulldogs are set to tip inside Humphrey Coliseum at 4:02pm CT (5:02pm ET) (time moved up) on SEC Network.
 UT will try to bounce back after seeing its six-game winning streak and unbeaten SEC start end on Sunday, as Texas A&M prevailed, 71-56, in College Station.

 The current five-game stretch for UT includes four of those on the road, with the A&M and MSU contests and visits to Ole Miss and Georgia sandwiched around Sunday’s Vandy Knoxville visit.
 UT dealt with road woes after the A&M game, as winter weather foiled plans to fly home Sunday.
 The team arrived back in Knoxville just before 7:00pm Monday, catching a charter flight out of Austin.